p32929/siin/README.md

     {
         "title":"name of the app",
         "url":"direct_download_link_of_the_app",
-        "alt": "if you want to pass any argument to the installer.
+        "alt": "Optional, but if you want to pass any argument to the installer.
 Like VS code has some arguments.
 More info here: https://silentinstallhq.com/visual-studio-code-silent-install-how-to-guide/ "
     }
 ]
 ```